 The DOCTOR of NURSING PRACTICE (DNP) is a practice-oriented program of study that provides the terminal academic preparation for advanced nursing practice.
 Graduates of this program will be qualified to assume leadership roles in a variety of settings: management of quality initiatives, executives in healthcare organizations, directors of clinical programs, and faculty positions responsible for clinical program delivery and clinical teaching.
-The program is offered in a distance-education format, with the exception of the first two-credit course which is a required on campus experience.
+The program is offered in a distance-education format, except for the first two-credit course required on-campus or required virtual experience.